 As Logitech’s Regional Sales Manager for Lifesize, Mike developed and managed distribution, channel and end-to-end business relationships with Telstra and its partners.

-In 2015, Logitech sold Lifesize and today it is an independent technology company, 30 percent owned by Logitech, with over 6000 SaaS Customers.
-Their ambition is to list on NASDAQ in the near term.
+In 2015, Logitech sold Lifesize and today it is an independent technology company, partly owned by Logitech, with over thousands of SaaS Customers.
+Their ambition is to list in the near term.

 Mike now spends his time mentoring and coaching a new generation of entrepreneurs ready to take on their own adventures.
 He does this via this website and coaching directly where and when he can.